samtgarson/vueport/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/samtgarson/vueport.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Thanks

+- Many thanks to [Evan You](https://github.com/yyx990803) and the VueJS for sustaining such a vibrant and supporting community around Vue JS
+- Many thanks also to [mipearson](https://github.com/mipearson) for his WebpackRails gem which this gem completely cannibalizes

 ## License